-The UBS-Smith School Annual Essay Competition aims to encourage and stimulate new ideas, approaches and discussions, to tackle some of the most pressing environmental issues and champion intellectual leadership on sustainable enterprise.
-Apply your knowledge and creativity, be rewarded with a chance to win £1,000.
+Between 2014 to 21016 UBS sponsored the UBS - Smith School Annual Essay Competition which aimed to encourage and stimulate new ideas, approaches and discussions, to tackle some of the most pressing environmental issues and champion intellectual leadership on sustainable enterprise.

-We welcome your participation if you are a student enrolled at the University of Oxford who is keen to explore some of the major environmental issues and challenges facing the world's economies and people.
+The competition was open to all University of Oxford students keen to explore some of the major environmental issues and challenges facing the world's economies and people.

-Students are required to select one of three proposed themes on Enterprise and the Environment revealed on the day of the challenge.
-Essays are to be hand-written and completed exam style.
-We accommodate students with disabilities so please contact us to make arrangements.
+Students were required to select one of three proposed themes on Enterprise and the Environment revealed on the day of the challenge.
+Essays were hand-written and completed exam style.

 2016 Essay Competition Winner